AlexanderPuckhaber/pydic/README.md

 [scipy](https://www.scipy.org/) and [opencv2](http://opencv.org/).
 You have to install these libraries to use *pydic*.
-Generally, [matplotlib](https://matplotlib.org/), [numpy](http://www.numpy.org/), and [scipy](https://www.scipy.org/) are embedded in the main python packages such as [python(x,y)](https://python-xy.github.io/) or available in the standard package repositories of the main GNU/Linux distributions.
+Generally, [matplotlib](https://matplotlib.org/), [numpy](http://www.numpy.org/), and [scipy](https://www.scipy.org/) are embedded in the main python packages or available in the standard package repositories of the main GNU/Linux distributions.

 The [opencv2](http://opencv.org/) library is a powerful library for image processing with python bindings.
 The DIC processings are managed by this library.
 Probably, you need to compile manually the [opencv2](http://opencv.org/) library.
 The installation and compilation procedure of opencv2 are detailed in the [official tutorial page about opencv2](http://docs.opencv.org/2.4/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html#table-of-content-introduction).
 Once you have done this work, you can download the *pydic* package and go to the `examples` directory to run the *tensile test* or the *four point bending test* examples.

+# Required versions
+Pydic currently uses :
+ - Python 3
+ - opencv module version `3.4.0`
+ - matplotlib module version `1.5.1`
+ - numpy module version `1.14.1`
+ - scipy module version `0.17.0`

+* You can not use Pydic with Python 2*.
+If your python package does not match these module versions, you may encounter some troubles... or not ! :)

 # Running the four point bending test example